-Summary of executive remuneration policy for 2022
+Summary of executive remuneration policy for 2023

 Salary - Salaries are set to appropriately recognise responsibilities and be broadly market competitive.
-For 2022, salaries are set as follows: CEO: £700,000; Chief Operating & Chief Financial Officer: £550,000; and Chief of Markets: £510,000.
+For 2023, salaries are set as follows: CEO: £770,000 (with effect from 1 June 2023)(; Chief Financial Officer: £550,000; and Chief of Markets: £575,000 (with effect from 1 April 2023).

 Lloyd's Incentive Plan comprises of individual performance and market elements.
-In addition, for 2022 and 2023, a Transformation Incentive Plan also operates for a group of key roles who are critical to the successful execution of the ambitious Blueprint Two programme.
+In addition a Transformation Incentive Plan also currently operates for a group of key roles who are critical to the successful execution of the ambitious Blueprint Two programme.

 Lloyd's Individual Performance Bonus - The discretionary annual bonus links reward to specific and measurable targets aligned with Lloyd's strategy.
-For 2022, annual bonus maximums (as a % of salary) for the CEO, Chief Operating & Chief Financial Officer and Chief of Markets are 100%.
+For 2023, annual bonus maximums (as a % of salary) for the CEO, Chief Financial Officer and Chief of Markets are 100%.
 Annual bonus awards are subject to a 'risk underpin'.
 The Remuneration Committee will assess performance against risk and compliance metrics and may apply a downward adjustment where appropriate.

-Lloyd's market award bonus - this offers an incentive which is directly linked to the profitability of the Lloyd's market.
+Lloyd's market award bonus - This offers an incentive which is directly linked to the profitability of the Lloyd's market.
 In order to provide a balanced approach to performance measurement and reflect the focus of the Society and its drive for improved efficiencies and transformation in the Lloyd's market, Profit Before Tax (PBT) and Combined Operating Ratio (COR) are key metrics used to measure market performance.
-For the CEO and executive directors, a maximum cap of 50% of salary applies and awards are subject to a 'risk underpin'.
+For the CEO and Chief of Markets a maximum cap of 100% of salary applies in 2023.
+For the Chief Financial Officer a maximum cap of 50% of salary applies and all awards are subject to a 'risk underpin'.
 The Remuneration Committee will assess performance against risk and compliance metrics and may apply a downward adjustment where appropriate.